ellie-gem/distributed-systems-2024/ds-ass-2/src/main/java/org/aggregationServer/README.md

 Project Build Details:
 - Built using Maven with JUnit dependencies in Intellij IDEA.
 - It would help you run the tests so much easier with the IDE unless you know how to build in vscode using the pom.xml file that I included.
-- Please do not rely on my design sketch as I have made significant changes to it.

 Folder Directory structure should look something like this:
 ```